Elactix-Nova/TwilioReminder/README.md

 The most common troubleshooting step is to check whether the dyno formation window in the overview tab, shows the command to be run at startup of web-server.

-If the window is blank, then check whether your repository has a "Procfile" with the following content and save it to the root directory
+If the window is blank, then check whether your repository has a "Procfile" with the following content.

 `web gunicorn --bind 0.0.0.0:$PORT main:app`

-If not then you can create it, commit to your repository and deploy to Heroku once again, which should then work correctly.
+If not then you can create it in the root of your directory, commit to your repository and deploy to Heroku once again, which should then work correctly.

 ## Dependencies